ADGEfficiency/adgefficiency.github.io/_posts/2018-02-25-getting-to-zero-jenkins.md

 - fast-burst - energy storage & demand response
 - flexible base - nuclear, carbon capture & storage, electricity to gas & seasonal storage

 Wind and solar displace burning fossil fuels.
-Fast-burst resources displace capacity, and avoid the need to build, operate and maintain standby capacity.
+Fast-burst resources displace capacity, avoiding the need to build, operate and maintain standby capacity.
 Flexible base resources offer both the ability to offset fossil fuels and to reduce capacity.

 Jenkins reports that progress in variable renewables is roughly on track, but progress in flexible base resources is behind.
 Mature technologies such as nuclear or CCS are largely stagnant.
 Newer technologies such as underground storage or electricity to gas are unproven on the scales required to make a real difference.